Types of Target Fields in Import Scenarios

 Buttons and Menu Items on the Toolbar

-The action on the MYOB Advanced form may be a button or menu item on the toolbar.
+The action on the MYOB Acumatica form may be a button or menu item on the toolbar.
 For example, the Release button is on the form toolbar of the Invoices and Memos (AR301000) form.

 To reflect a user clicking a button in the scenario mapping, you have to insert the corresponding action in the proper position in the mapping, and you don't have to map the action to any value.
 For more information and examples, see Actions in Import Scenarios.